1. Introduction

 For solicitors acting in dispute resolution (with which this Guidance Statement is concerned), LSR may mean providing advice on drafting or checking documents only, providing discrete advice about a particular step, representation at mediation or making limited court appearances.

-Ultimately, in LSR work the case remains mainly client-led rather than the traditional process involving a solicitor guiding the entire process.
+Ultimately, in LSR work the case remains mainly client-let rather than the traditional process involving a solicitor guiding the entire process.
 The purpose of this Guidance Statement is to outline some of the ethical principles and issues which solicitors should consider when acting on an LSR retainer.

 1.4.
 Status of this Guidance Statement